GenesisFR/HowToBecomeGoodAtShooters/README.md

 - using a weapon with a scope will shift the camera to the right, allowing you to shoot from vertical cover when peeking from the left

 ##### Deflector
-- mobs will target the shield for the most part except elites, unless they're very close (TODO: verify the behavior of elites)
+- non-elite mobs will always target the shield
+- elites will target the upper part of your chest, therefore if you directly look at them, you'll take damage, that's why need to use elevated positions or look to their left for them to hit the shield
 - deflected damage scales with skill damage

 #### Sticky Bomb